Anshul-Keote/ScraperlyBackend/README.md

-# bhartiyakanoon-Server
+# Scraperly-Server
-Server Component of Bhartiya Kanoon
+Server Component of Scraperly